 Losing RBG, Now It’s Our Turn to Carry the Torch

 That is what it is, not the very grotesque definition anti-equality activists have given to the term.
 It is not worthy of negative inflection or patriarchal redefining.
-Feminism is about understanding that women and men make up exactly half of the population—Equally.
-So why is it that the male population, religious organizations, and the government continue to demand they have a say over everything we do, say, feel, and believe?
+Feminism is about understanding that women and men make up exactly half of the population—equally.
+So why is it that the male population, religious organizations and the government continue to demand they have a say over everything we do, say, feel and believe?
 Is it fear?
 Is it egotism?
 Is it control?
-Whatever it is, women have every right to speak on behalf of their half of the population inasmuch as men have the right to speak on behalf of theirs.
+Whatever it is, women have every right to speak on behalf of their half of the population as much as men have the right to speak on behalf of theirs.

 When you lay out the facts and figures, the gender war is one that seems utterly pointless.
-Women and men are fully capable of independent thought, intellectual stimulation, sexual curiosity, and determining what is best for themselves.
+Women and men are fully capable of independent thought, intellectual stimulation, sexual curiosity and determining what is best for themselves.
 And that is exactly what the late and incredibly poignant, powerful, politically fair Supreme Court Justice, Ruth Bader Ginsberg believed.
-And she devoted her life to pursuing that very truth on behalf of women who continue to be silenced and placated by society.
+She devoted her life to pursuing that very truth on behalf of women who continue to be silenced and placated by society.

 The moment we lost #RBG was the day all fair-minded women were asked to step up and continue the fight Ruth Bader Ginsberg began decades ago.
 The impact of losing her aches so deeply because there has never been anyone who has fought as hard, or as determined for the justice of women.
 She is the beacon of strength and courage for many of us.
 Much like when Kennedy was shot or the Twin Towers went down or Obama won his presidency as the first African American man to take oath as POTUS, I will never forget when I found out RBG had died.